By Jennif Chandler of Shady Brook Farm in Colbert, Ga.

 - Katahdin Registry

-- Premier 1 Supples: The most complete sheep supply source with great, info filled catalogs- see working set-up and fencing options and the most economical source for supplies like dewormers:
+- Premier 1 Supples: A sheep supply source with great, info filled catalogs- see working set-up and fencing options and the most economical source for supplies like dewormers.

 - Livestock Guardian Dogs or Livestock Protection Dogs: My favorite breed is the Anatolian but there are several available (and mine are actually half Pyrenees- only consider a crossbreed if both parents are LGDs).
 There is lots of info on the web.
-I also recommend subscribing to a group list such as Livestockdogs4sale or Goatslivestockdogs (both are yahoo groups and there are several more).
 Young dogs (less than 2 yrs) sometimes get into trouble until they understand what they are supposed to do.
 An experienced dog is recommended for an inexperienced LGD owner.